 Federal Tort Claims: If the negligence of institution staff results in personal injury or property loss or damage to an inmate, it can be the basis of a claim under the Federal Tort Claims Act.
-To file such a claim, the inmate shall submit a Standard For 95. (at the end of the tort paragraph please add this: See Program Statement 1320.06, Federal Tort Claims Act.)
+To file such a claim, the inmate shall submit a Standard Form 95.
+They can obtain this form by submitting an Inmate Request to Staff Member or requesting one through your Correctional Counselor.
+See Program Statement 1320.06, Federal Tort Claims Act.

-Freedom of Information/Privacy Act of 1974

-The Privacy Act of 1974 forbids the release of information from agency records without a written request, or without the prior written consent of the individual to whom the record pertained, except for specific instances.
+Freedom of Information/Privacy Act of 1974: The Privacy Act of 1974 forbids the release of information from agency records without a written request, or without the prior written consent of the individual to whom the record pertained, except for specific instances.
 All formal requests for access to records about another person and/or agency record other than those pertaining to themselves shall be processed through the Freedom of Information Act (FOIA), 5 USC 552.
 Requests may be made in writing to the FOIA Branch, Central Office, 320 First St., N.W., Washington, D.C.
 20534.

-Inmate Access to Central Files and Other Documents

-An inmate may request to view his/her central file (minus the FOIA section) under the supervision of his/her Case Manager by submitting a cop-out to the Unit Team.
+Inmate Access to Central Files and Other Documents: An inmate may request to view his/her central file (minus the FOIA section) under the supervision of his/her Case Manager by submitting a cop-out to the Unit Team.
 An inmate does not need to submit a FOIA Act Request to the Director of the BOP unless the information requested is in the FOIA Exempt section.
 Likewise, an inmate wishing to review his/her medical file should send a request to Health Services.
 An inmate can request access to the non-disc losable documents in his central file and medical file, or other documents concerning himself that are not in his central file or medical file, by submitting a Freedom of Information Act Request to the Director of the BOP, Attention: FOI Request.